 - Senior administration briefing: The University Provosts will receive briefings on export controls as necessary.

-- Export compliance website: The ORI developed a comprehensive website to provide guidance to researchers and administrators on export compliance issues.
+- Export compliance website: The ORC developed a comprehensive website to provide guidance to researchers and administrators on export compliance issues.

 G. Record Keeping

 Moreover, all records related to physical shipments of goods or small packages will be kept on record for at least five years from the date of export.
 Each employee or researcher is required to keep documents on file either in the physical form or electronically.
 In the event of an audit, the University will be required to reproduce these documents on fairly short notice.
 The required documents include but are not limited to commercial invoice, airway bill, bill of lading, packing list, certificate of origin, carnets, shipper’s letter of instructions, AES submission printout or the ITN code, denied party screening check list, export shipping checklist, and any other special document received from the University’s broker.

 • A description of the unclassified technical data